techernvsp/Emoion-Detection-in-AI/README.md

 - Enjoy Deep Learning.

-NOTE: U have to doenload the following packages to run the code without any errors.
+NOTE: U have to download the following packages to run the code without any errors.

 open-cv   cmd = "pip install opencv-python"